-Urban agriculture is the way to regain the joy of eating healthy, tasty food.
+Urban agriculture is the way to regain the joy of eating nutritious, tasty food.

 Whether you've been watching Blue Planet 2, or Al Gore on climate change, or personally been devastated by a drought or hurricane, you'll know that the human race is facing a huge challenge; it's being called ecocide.

-Either we change our ways, or like the dinosaurs we face the very real possibility of extinction; the very least is that our children's children will be at war with each other on a scale unimaginable over water and food.
+Either we change our ways, or like the dinosaurs we face the very real possibility of extinction; the least is that our grandchildren will be at war with each other on a scale unimaginable over water and food.

 Part of the solution is urban agriculture; growing your own food, be it in small measure on a balcony or a huge garden as I am privileged to enjoy.